bleutzinn/gitsync-testing/pages/01.home/default.en.md

 An explanation of the shortcode syntax plus examples is included in the [Editable shortcode Guide](shortcode-guide).
 ContentTools allows per session edits only.
 That means that all edits must be saved before leaving the page that is being edited.
 When using Froala edits are automatically stored as draft content and working on draft texts can span multiple sessions and so even several days.
 The drawback of using draft texts is that caching must be disabled. **At the moment, there is yet no front end UI for approving draft texts.**

+This is just some text to test the Git Sync plugin ...